Popax21/Madhunt/ArenaGuide.md

 Provides the location either hiders or seekers spawn in the arena.
 However, these are only used initialy and when a hider turns into a seeker, regular "Change Respawn" triggers still work!

 `spawnIndex`: The index of this spawn point.
 Matched against the Arena Option's index.

+## Hider Win Heart
+Can only be collected by hiders.
+When collected, makes all hiders in the current round win.